shrutiujlan/Data-Visualization-Portfolio/final-project-part-one.md

 ## Detailed Story Outline
 ### Setup: The Importance of Food Safety in New York City’s Dining Scene

 Context of the Problem:
-Begin by framing New York City as a global food capital, home to thousands of restaurants offering diverse cuisines to millions of residents and tourists.
-Given the scale of NYC’s restaurant industry, maintaining food safety is critical for public health.
+Begin by showing New York City as a global food capital, home to thousands of restaurants serving millions of visitors and locals each day.
+Given the scale of NYC’s restaurant industry, maintaining food safety is essential to the general public's health as well as the city's standing as the food capital.
 Introduce key statistics to illustrate the number of health inspections conducted annually and the percentage of restaurants that face food safety violations, setting the stage for the discussion of food safety challenges in the city.

 Underlying Causes:
 Explain the variety of factors contributing to food safety challenges, including the fast-paced nature of NYC’s dining scene, urban environment’s constraint, high staff turnover, and the different levels of food safety knowledge among restaurant workers.

+Key Insights: Show some connections that the general public could find helpful, such as the relationship between restaurant price category and inspection score and diner ratings and inspection score.

 ### Conflict: The Challenges in Ensuring Consistent Food Safety and the effects of food violations